biopython/biopython.github.io/wiki/BioSQL.md

 future.

-NOTE - At the time of writing, there are a few problems with BioSQL and Biopython 1.44 which are being tackled...
+NOTE - At the time of writing, there are a few problems with BioSQL and Biopython 1.44 which are being fixed in CVS.

 Installation
 ============